zilliztech/zilliz-cloud-typescript-example/semantic-image-search-client/README.md

 ### APIs

-- `/api/milvus`: This endpoint establishes a connection to Milvus, creates a collection named `semantic_search_example`, sets up an AUTO_INDEX index, and loads the collection into memory.
+- `/api/milvus`: This endpoint establishes a connection to Milvus, creates a collection named `semantic_search_example` with AUTO_INDEX index, COSINE metric type, and loads the collection into memory.

-- `/api/milvus/insert`: This endpoint embeds a single text and inserts it into the collection.

-- `/api/milvus/loadCsv`: This endpoint processes the local file `/public/test.csv`, originally sourced from [Kaggle](https://www.kaggle.com/datasets/veeralakrishna/questionanswer-combination).
-It transforms the 'question' field into a vector and asynchronously imports the data into the Milvus collection in batches.
-The progress of the import operation can be monitored via the `/api/milvus/loadCsv/progress` endpoint.

 - `/api/milvus/search`: This endpoint takes text from the body of the request, embeds it, and performs a search within the Milvus collection.

-### Pages
+### Client

+- `worker.js`: This file runs the model in the browser.
+It requires downloading the model at the first time and supports embedding text and image using the Xenova/clip-vit-base-patch16 model.

+- `ImageGrid.tsx`: Renders a grid of images.

 - `layout.tsx`: This file uses NextUIProvider as the provider, enabling the use of next-ui.

-- `page.tsx`: This file must be a server component.
-It embeds the `hello world` string during the build process, which allows for the download of the `Xenova/all-MiniLM-L6-v2` model.

-- `search.tsx`: This file provides a straightforward semantic search UI, enabling users to perform semantic searches and insert their own data.
+- `search.tsx`: This file provides a straightforward semantic search UI, enabling users to perform semantic image searches.

 ### Next config